Moir\'e excitons and exciton-polaritons: A review: Moir e excitons

 implying that $l$ can take values much larger than that of the atomic lattice constant $a_0$ ($\sim1$ \AA).
 This is exemplified in Fig.~\ref{fig:moire_hetero}, taken from Ref.~\cite{Zhang2017}.
 Panel A shows a topographic image of a WSe$_2$/MoS$_2$ heterobilayer acquired by atomic force microscopy, illustrating the layer stacking.
 Panel B displays a high-resolution probe image showing the moiré lattice with a periodicity close to 8.7 nm, demonstrating the long-range periodic modulation induced by the small twist angle and natural lattice mismatch.

-Although the resulting moiré pattern in a 2D heterostructure is largely determined by the crystal structure of its monolayer components and their relative alignment, it is generally also affected by sample-dependent factors, such as lattice relaxation, strain, and defects, which can lead to local distortions of the superlattice, or create domains of uniform stacking \cite{Yoo2019atomic,Lau2022reproducibility,Huang2022excitonsREVIEW,Zhao2023excitons}.
+Although the resulting moiré pattern in a 2D heterostructure is largely determined by the crystal structure of its monolayer components and their relative alignment, it is also generally affected by sample-dependent factors.
+For instance, studies have shown that heterostrain can control moiré exciton minibands~\cite{Zheng2021twist}.
+Other factors, such as lattice relaxation and defects, can lead to local distortions of the superlattice, or create domains of uniform stacking \cite{Yoo2019atomic,Lau2022reproducibility,Huang2022excitonsREVIEW,Zhao2023excitons}.